lydell/elm-watch/README.md

 **In short:** Keep it simple and load the built Elm JS in its own `<script>` tag and you’ll be fine.

-If you’re coming from webpack, Parcel or Vite, you need to update your JavaScript entrypoint like so:
+If you’re coming from [webpack], [Parcel] or [Vite], you need to update your JavaScript entrypoint like so:

 ```diff
 -import { Elm } from "./src/Main.elm";